bd-g/isothermal-speculative-pre/README.md

     $ ./get_statistics.sh -d hw1correct1
     ```

+## Roadmap

+- Three different optimization types to eventually compare
+    - O2 optimization with gvn pass turned _off_
+    - O2 optimization (which by default has gvn pass turned _on_)
+    - O2 optimization with gvn pass turned _off_ and our custom ISPRE pass turned _on_

 ## Bibliography

 This project is inspired and informed by the following paper - a big thank you to the authors.